LibbyWin/Spyras_01/README.md

 FUTURE ADD ONS

 Within the near future, I hope to add on multiple new features to the website which includes a section for my clients Awards and Sponsors, a recruitment section, merchandise store to buy the product and payment/booking systems.
+A drop down nav bar will be place on smaller devices when the client wishes to add more pages into his site.
+Due to him only

 TECHNOLOGIES USED